Business Registry Frequently Asked Questions

 What is the BC Services Card?

 The BC Services Card is a form of identification available to B.C. residents.
-It is designed to be set up as a digital identity that you can use to access government services online.
+It is designed to be set up as a digital identity that you can use to access government services.

 You probably have a BC Services Card already, as it is used to access medical care and can be combined with a BC driver’s license.
 Not sure if you have a BC Services Card?
 Check the front of your drivers’ license or health card for the words “Services Card.”

-Why use the BC Services Card for Cooperatives Online?
+Why use the BC Services Card for the Business Registry?

 In the digital era, trust is hard to earn and security is imperative.
 As service providers, government must give citizens a highly secure and private way to access online services.
 It is also important for government to know who is receiving those services.